henrybosch/henrybosch.github.io/about.md

 permalink: /about/
 ---

-I'm Henry, and I'm a PhD Candidate in pure Mathematics at Stanford.
+I'm Henry, and I'm a PhD Candidate in pure Mathematics at Stanford, currently on leave to work at [Etched](https://www.etched.com).

 I'm interested in both geometry and computation.
-Stay tuned for more!